Shinto

-Although historians debate at what point it is suitable to refer to Shinto as a distinct religion, kami veneration has been traced back to Japan's Yayoi period (300 BC to 300 AD).
-Buddhism entered Japan at the end of the Kofun period (300 to 538 AD) and spread rapidly.
+Although historians debate at what point it is suitable to refer to Shinto as a distinct religion, kami veneration has been traced back to Japan's Yayoi period (300 BCE to 250 CE).
+Buddhism entered Japan at the end of the Kofun period (300 to 538 CE) and spread rapidly.
 Religious syncretization made kami worship and Buddhism functionally inseparable, a process called shinbutsu-shūgō.
 The kami came to be viewed as part of Buddhist cosmology and were increasingly depicted anthropomorphically.
 The earliest written tradition regarding kami worship was recorded in the 8th-century Kojiki and Nihon Shoki.
 In ensuing centuries, shinbutsu-shūgō was adopted by Japan's Imperial household.
 During the Meiji era (1868 to 1912), Japan's nationalist leadership expelled Buddhist influence from kami worship and formed State Shinto, which some historians regard as the origin of Shinto as a distinct religion.
 Shrines came under growing government influence, and citizens were encouraged to worship the emperor as a kami.
 With the formation of the Empire of Japan in the early 20th century, Shinto was exported to other areas of East Asia.
 Following Japan's defeat in World War II, Shinto was formally separated from the state.

 Shinto is primarily found in Japan, where there are around 100,000 public shrines, although practitioners are also found abroad.
 Numerically, it is Japan's largest religion, the second being Buddhism.
 Most of the country's population takes part in both Shinto and Buddhist activities, especially festivals, reflecting a common view in Japanese culture that the beliefs and practices of different religions do not need to be exclusive.
 Aspects of Shinto have been incorporated into various Japanese new religious movements.